UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-encounter-vehicle-used.md

 **Usages:**

 * Use this Extension: [RS Encounter](StructureDefinition-rs-encounter.md)
-* Examples for this Extension: [Bundle/rs-bundle-example-bundle-oneiss](Bundle-rs-bundle-example-bundle-oneiss.md) and [Encounter/rs-example-encounter](Encounter-rs-example-encounter.md)
+* Examples for this Extension: [Encounter/rs-example-encounter](Encounter-rs-example-encounter.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-encounter-vehicle-used)